wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 Output: [-1,0,3,4,5]
 ```

 Here we can follow both top down or bottom up merge sort .
-I have already discussed the algorithms in detailed way for array .
+I have already discussed the algorithms in detailed way for arrays .

 ### **Intuition for the problem**

 ```
-3->8->12->null
+----Example of sorting of Linked List -------- 3->8->12->null
 1->10->23->null

 After merging we get :

 1->3->8->10->12->23->null.
+------ Hence Sorted---------------------------

-Of course the two lists must are ordered respectively.So we can only start to merge two lists that only have one element,then we get a ordered list that have two element,do this again (that is "recursion").
+The two lists to be merged must be ordered respectively.We can only start to merge two lists that only have one element,then we get a ordered list that have two element,do this again (that is "recursion").

     Bottom Up Approach